 - Most of all, remember to take care of yourself as well.
 Take time to rest, eat well, and keep up with the things that matter to you.
 Once your loved one is in treatment, he or she will be in a safe, supportive environment designed for healing so it is a great time for you to also seek the support of friends, family, or a therapist of your own.

-Why consider treatment for borderline personality disorder at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for borderline personality disorder at Belmont Behavioral Health System in Philadelphia, PA

 Without treatment, borderline personality disorder can significantly impair relationships in particular.
 Career and even income can also suffer as a result of an individual’s battle with this disorder.
 Romantic relationships are particularly difficult for those who are struggling with borderline personality disorder as well.
 Often, those who struggle with BPD state that they feel emotionally overwhelmed and exhausted.
 BPD may cause such intense emotions that they lead to self-harm or even suicidal ideation.
 It may be difficult for those who struggle with this disorder to establish healthy support networks, resulting in isolation or constant changes in unhealthy friend groups.
 Borderline personality disorder may also put an individual at greater risk for suffering from severe injury as a result of self-harm or impulsive behaviors.
 It may lead to substance use disorders or accidents that are difficult from which to recover.